Safe from the flame: The cause and cost of wildfires

 A single flash of lightning strikes an aging conifer.
 Flaming embers fall on dry organic matter on the forest floor below.
 It spreads across a canopy of trees, as a fast-moving wind whips it up far and wide.
 Its sheer ferocity creates its own weather system.
 Suddenly, it approaches a large community, displacing its citizens, and consuming entire neighbourhoods.
 The devastation is felt here and afar, as smoke blankets cities hundreds of miles away.

-Making international news, 2023 brought a destructive summer to Canada – with wildfires raging in provinces from B.C. to Nova Scotia.
-By understanding the nature and impact of them, we can be better prepared to prevent and mitigate the damage they cause.
+However, by understanding the nature and impact of wildfires, we can be better prepared to prevent and mitigate the damage they cause.

 What causes wildfires?